 Kitty Carlisle Hart, 96, the longtime stage and film actress who served as chairperson of the New York State Council of the Arts for 20 years and was a staple of the performing arts community, April 17 of pneumonia at her home in Manhattan.

+Anne Pitoniak, 85, the self-effacing actress who received a Tony Award nomination for originating the title role in Marsha Norman's 'night, Mother, April 22 at her home in Manhattan.
 Michael Smuin, 68, the founder and artistic director of the Smuin Ballet who won a Tony Award for choreographing the hit 1987 Broadway revival of Anything Goes, April 23 of an apparent heart attack in San Francisco.

 Henry LeTang, 91, the choreographer of hit Broadway revues such as Black and Blue and a mentor to several generations of tap dancers, April 26 in Las Vegas.